About the Journal

 Focus and Scope

 Atlantic Geology (originally Maritime Sediments, subsequently Maritime Sediments and Atlantic Geology) covers all aspects of the geology of the North Atlantic region.
 It publishes papers, notes, and discussions on original research and review papers, where appropriate to the regional geology.
+Atlantic Geology is published by the Atlantic Geoscience Society.

 Peer Review Process